ivxa/Phot/README.md

 * SExtractor
 * Some Python packages including PyIRAF (the easiest way to install PyIRAF is installing the Ureka distribution; see the [requirements.txt](requirements.txt) file)
 * LaTeX (optional: for nice plots)
-* epstool (optional: to perform a tight crop when using LaTex, it can be disabled at plots.py)
+* epstool (optional: to perform a tight crop when using LaTeX, it can be disabled at plots.py)

 ### Input